nathanjpaek/discord-cluster-manager/README.md

 ### Database

 The leaderboard persists information in a Postgres database.
 To develop locally, set Postgres up on your machine.
-Then create a database with:
+Then start a Postgres shell with `psql`, and create a database:

 ```
+$ psql -U postgres
+Password for user postgres: ********
+psql (16.6 (Ubuntu 16.6-1.pgdg22.04+1))
+Type "help" for help.

-CREATE DATABASE clusterdev;
+postgres=# CREATE DATABASE clusterdev;
 ```

 We are using [Yoyo Migrations](https://ollycope.com/software/yoyo/) to manage tables, indexes, etc. in our database.
 To create tables in your local database, apply the migrations in `src/discord-cluster-manager/migrations` with the following command line: